An undercover mission

 Overall, it was a successful trip for the National Gallery.
 In total, Holmes purchased eight drawings and 13 paintings.
 This included famous works such as A Vase of Flowers by Paul Gauguin and Louis-Auguste Schwiter by Eugène Delacroix.

 The next challenge was transporting them all back to London.
 Two large pictures had to be taken out of their frames and bundled together.
-Holmes cleverly got these home by placing them in a personal luggage case.
+Holmes got these home by placing them in a personal luggage case.
 The excess weight charge was worth every penny for these impressive paintings.

 Holmes was the driving force behind this mission, but he had many helpers along the way.
 When the Director arrived back in London by train, he asked the staff at Charing Cross station to assist him.
-Using a cart and two lanterns to light the way, they safely brought the paintings home to the National Gallery, across Trafalgar Square.
+Using a cart and lanterns to light the way, they safely brought the paintings home to the National Gallery, across Trafalgar Square.

 Thanks to Holmes, you can still enjoy these paintings at the Gallery today.
 His purchases form part of the French 19th-century collection at the National Gallery.
-Many of the paintings Holmes acquired while working as Director – including the famous Sunflowers by Van Gogh – can also be explored online.
+Many of the paintings Holmes acquired while working as Director – including the famous 'Sunflowers' by Van Gogh – can also be explored online.